zemdom/carbon-aware-scheduling/power-measurements/README.md

-# carbon-scheduling - power measurements on servers forming a Kubernetes cluster
+# carbon-aware-scheduling - power measurements on servers forming a Kubernetes cluster

 This directory contains instructions on how to measure servers power consumption using Yokogawa power meter.